What is PVDF Material?

 PVDF Processing:

 PVDF is available in various grades and forms, including powders and pallets.
-It is easily processed using traditional injection moulding, extrusion, compression, and transfer moulding methods.
+It is easily processed using traditional injection moulding, extrusion, compression, and transfer injection molding methods.
 You can do this from the best PVDF fittings manufacturers like Petron Thermoplast.

 Drying isn’t necessary in most cases, but some may require it.
 The processing temperature is kept constant at 190 to 280°C.